vipulnaik/diet-exercise-health/README.md

     actual results portion into
     [test_results.sql](sql/test_results.sql) and not make the reports
     public.
-  * Information about my neighbors or others incidentally in my life, who may not consent to having such information available publicly
+  * Information about my family members, friends, neighbors or others incidentally in my life, who may not consent to having such information available publicly
   * Information about my work arrangements or events at work that might interact with my personal health incidents